 Users can be assigned to more than one subaccount, with proper permissions active for the account the user is assigned.

-An Administrator, or an Account Owner, can review account usage details from the Plan Usage page (Billing>Plan Usage).
-These details include number of basic checks used, as well as detailed statistics on specific check limits such as RUM, Transaction, or API checks.
+An Administrator, or an Account Owner, can review account usage details from the Account Usage page (Billing>Account Usage).
+These details include a number of basic checks used, as well as detailed statistics on specific check limits such as RUM, Transaction, or API checks.